River valley fog frequently develops in the night-time and quickly dissolves in the morning hours.

 14 August 2013

-by Jochen Kerkmann (EUMETSAT)
+By Jochen Kerkmann (EUMETSAT)

 This Meteosat-10 Day Natural Colours RGB product shows a typical early morning situation during the dry season over Central Africa.
 First of all, a band of cirrus fibres from the subtropical jet can be seen over the border area Namibia/Angola.

-South of this cirrus band, the air is clear, whereas north of this band the air is very hazy/smoky — which can be seen by the bluish taint and the unsharp surface features.
+South of this cirrus band, the air is clear, whereas north of this band the air is very hazy/smoky — which can be seen by the blue taint and the unsharp surface features.
 The smoke is due to the numerous fires which are very common over Angola, Namibia, Zambia and the Democratic Republic of the Congo (DR Congo) during the dry season.

 While most of Angola and the DRC is cloud-free, there are several stretches of river valley fog along the Kasai and the Sankuru rivers and their tributaries, in the area of Kasai Occidental, one of the 10 provinces of the DRC.